-- To develop and enhance existing leadership strengths in oneself and others and to acquire relevant, new leadership skills (Application, Synthesis, Evaluation) - To determine and select the most effective leadership approach after examining the context, the people, and the organization (Synthesis, Evaluation) - To assess the ability to lead a team towards the successful completion of goals (Evaluation)

-Learning Goal: Ability to act in an ethical manner Learning Objectives - MBA Program

-- To analyze specific examples of moral challenges faced by business leaders and to show the ethical implications of decisions (Application and Analysis) - To develop personal core values and to apply them in carrying out the mission of various types of business organizations (Application, Analysis, Synthesis) - To identify potential moral dilemmas, apply moral reasoning, select the best course of action, and assess the ethical implications of alternative(s) selected (Analysis, Synthesis, Evaluation)

-3. Learning Goal: Ability to communicate effectively Learning Objectives - MBA Program

-- To demonstrate the application of effective communication skills in speaking, writing, and using electronic media.
-(Application, Analysis) - To express one's position succinctly, logically, and persuasively (Synthesis) - To apply communication strategies toward improving team effectiveness (Application, Analysis) - To apply communication skills across diverse contexts and environments (Application, Analysis, Synthesis) - 4.
+- To develop and enhance existing leadership strengths and acquire relevant, new leadership skills (Application, Synthesis, Evaluation) - To determine and select the most effective leadership approaches after examining contexts, people, and organizations involved (Synthesis, Evaluation) - To assess the ability to lead teams toward the successful completion of goals (Evaluation) - 2.
+Learning Goal: Ability to act in an ethical manner Learning Objectives - MBA Program - To analyze specific examples of moral challenges faced by business leaders and to show the ethical implications of their decisions (Application and Analysis) - To develop personal core values and apply them when carrying out the missions of various types of organizations (Application, Analysis, Synthesis) - To identify potential moral dilemmas, apply moral reasoning, select courses of action, and assess the ethical implications of business decisions (Analysis, Synthesis, Evaluation) - 3.
+Learning Goal: Ability to communicate effectively Learning Objectives - MBA Program - To demonstrate the application of effective communication skills in speaking, writing, and using electronic media (Application, Analysis) - To express positions succinctly, logically, and persuasively (Synthesis) - To apply communication strategies toward improving team effectiveness (Application, Analysis) - To apply communication skills across diverse contexts and environments (Application, Analysis, Synthesis) - 4.
 Learning Goal: Ability to act effectively in a global business environment